hneemann/Digital/README.md

   See this [example](https://github.com/hneemann/digitalCustomComponents) for details.
 - Simple remote TCP interface which e.g. allows an [assembler IDE](https://github.com/hneemann/Assembler) to control the simulator.
 - Components can be described using VHDL or Verilog.
-The open source VHDL simulator [ghdl](http://ghdl.free.fr/) is required to simulate a VHDL defined component, and the open source Verilog simulator [Icarus Verilog](http://iverilog.icarus.com/) is required to simulate a Verilog defined component.
+The open source VHDL simulator [ghdl](http://ghdl.free.fr/) needs to be installed to simulate a VHDL defined component, and the open source Verilog simulator [Icarus Verilog](http://iverilog.icarus.com/) is required to simulate a Verilog defined component.
 - A circuit can be exported to VHDL or Verilog.
 There is also support for the [BASYS3 Board](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start), the [Mimas](https://numato.com/product/mimas-spartan-6-fpga-development-board) and the